farjadtariq/farjadtariq/README.md

 🔭 **What I Do:**
 - I have a knack for solving complex problems using code and low/no-code.
-- AI is my playground, and I use Full Stack Development, LLMs, Prompt Engineering, NLP, and Machine Learning to build solutions through AI-based automations.
+- AI is my playground, and I use Full Stack Development, Data Architecture, LLMs, Prompt Engineering, NLP, and Machine Learning to build solutions through AI-based automations.

 🌱 **What I'm Learning:**
-- I'm currently diving deeper into machine learning and AI and expanding my skill set in the data science world.
+- I'm currently diving deeper into AI and its software based applications and expanding my skill set in the data science world.

 📈 **What You'll Find Here:**
 - Repositories that range from smaller projects to more complex applications.
-- Code related to data analysis, app development, machine learning, and more.
+- Code related to software and AI applications, data analysis, mobile app development, machine learning, and more.
 - Well-documented projects with comprehensive README files that explain the what, why, and how.

 🤝 **Let's Connect:**